seehuhn/go-pdf/examples/tests/fonts/cmap-ranges/README.md

 or to 'C' (because `<03>` is the third code in the range)?

 The attached PDF file shows two glyphs.
 The first one should be 'A'.
 The second one is the glyph encoded by `<03>`.

+Result (Sept 2024):
-Most viewers I tried showed a 'C' here.
+Most viewers I tried showed 'A C'.